 4. What plays out in the courts?

-Not a lot that affects Amazon, apparently.
-If sellers sue each other claiming rights ownership violations, the only impact on Amazon is lost sales on a particular item.
-It’s one drop in an ocean of feverish sales and commissions for them.
+Not a lot that affects Amazon, thus far.
+If sellers sue each other claiming rights ownership violations, the only impact on Amazon is lost sales for a particular item.
+It’s just one tiny drop in an ocean of feverish sales and commissions.

 If Amazon itself is sued, they can come back with a well-funded legal team.
 Are many sellers planning to do that?
 If they do marshal the financial resources, how long will it take?
 Will they win?
 But if Amazon loses a high-profile lawsuit because they failed to protect a rights owner, or they took action based on an inaccurate rights ownership claim, you’ll hear about it.
 Until then…